 Til Det Kgl.
 Teater, hvor man dristigt opførte Gershwins sorte opera ’Porgy og Bess’ trods nazistisk raseri, hvor Kjeld Abell afbrød en forestilling for at mindes den myrdede Kaj Munk, og hvor teaterchefen overnattede i huset som modtræk til bombetrusler.

-It would be easy enough to plot the city centre sites of most interest to visitors on a map (added to the todo list, meanwhile see list below), but for me the more interesting places are those further afield.
-On our travels last weekend we drove past an imposing building in Nordvest:
+It would be easy enough to plot the city centre sites of most interest to visitors on a map (added to the todo list, meanwhile see list below, including sites on Amager), but for me the more interesting places are those further afield.
+See for example the imposing building in Nordvest we drove past on our travels last weekend:

 Now part of Aarhus University, Emdrupborg is the closest thing to a piece of Nazi architecture in Denmark.
 Designed by Werner March, also responsible for the Olympic Stadium in Berlin, the building was a school for the children of German functionaries stationed in Scandinavia.
 The clock tower was used as an observation tower during the occupation.
 After the war a red stone wall was built to hide the building’s concrete foundations, the monumental entrance hall was converted to classrooms and oak panels were added in the aula to hide the ‘Nazi’ pillars.